NAV

 Official Government Statistics

 These dimensions come from the German Federal Employment Agency (Bundesagentur für Arbeit) and provide structural context.
+They are based on official Engpass data matched by occupation code.

 vacancy_duration — Time to fill

 How long do vacancies for this profession stay open on average?
 Longer vacancy durations confirm that positions are harder to fill.
-This is based on official Engpass data matched by occupation code.

 foreign_employee_share_change — International recruitment trend